rahulswain58708/first-portfolio-html/README.md

 This is my first personal portfolio website created using only *HTML*.
 It includes a short bio, my photo, and a simple layout.
-I'm currently learning *full stack development*, and this marks the beginning of my journey.
+I'm currently learning *HTMl*, and this marks the beginning of my journey.

 ## 🔧 Technologies Used
 - HTML5